How to: Assemble Items

-For more information about how to set up an assembly item, see Understanding Assemble to Order and Assemble to Stock.
+For more information about how to set up an assembly item, see Assemble to Order or Assemble to Stock.

 These setup options are default settings that manage how sales and assembly order lines are initially processed.
 You can depart from these defaults and supply the assembly item in the most optimal way when processing a sale.
-For more information, see How to: Sell Inventory Items in Assemble-to-Order Flows and How to: Sell Assemble-to-Order Items and Inventory Items Together.
+For more information, see How to: Sell Inventory Quantities in Assemble-to-Order Flows and How to: Sell Assemble-to-Order Items Along with Inventory Quantities.

 In this procedure, you create and process an assembly order for items that are assembled to stock, which means without a linked sales order.
 The steps include initiating the assembly order, handling potential component availability issues, and partially posting assembly item output.